fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Rima D. Apple, "'They Need it Now': Science, Advertising and Vitamins, 1925-1940".

 {% include alert.html class='danger' title='Weekly reflection' text="
-Are vitamins supplements necessary?
+Are vitamins and supplements necessary?
 Google some variant of that question and read through a handful of sites.
-Analyze the kinds of arguments made.
+USE THE READINGS FOR THIS WEEK to analyze the kinds of arguments made.
 Do you notice that they fall into distinct groups?
 Does this history of vitamins matter in settling the debate?
 What's your take on the cacophony of modern vitamania?
 "%}